What Is This All About???

 additional offense.
 Set up a national database of illegals and fingerprint and

 photograph every single one caught crossing the borders.
+"Coyotes" should be

 Build a physical fence?
 Sure, if it doesn't bankrupt,